Open-CMSIS-Pack/cpackget/README.md

 The commands below demonstrate how to remove packs.

 Remove pack `Vendor.PackName` version `x.y.z` only, leave others untouched

 * `cpackget rm Vendor.PackName.x.y.z` or `cpackget rm Vendor::PackName@x.y.z`

 Remove all versions of pack `Vendor.PackName`

 * `cpackget rm Vendor.PackName` or `cpackget rm Vendor::PackName`

 Same as above, except that now it also removes the cached pack file.

 * `cpackget rm --purge Vendor.PackName`: using `--purge` triggers removal of any downloaded files.

 And for removing packs that were installed via PDSC files, consider the example commands below:

 Remove a local pack, or remove all instances of a local pack that were added via different PDSC file locations

 * `cpackget rm Vendor.PackName.pdsc`

 Remove a specific PDSC of a pack

 * `cpackget rm path/to/Vendor.PackName.pdsc` (`cpackget list` displays the absolute path of PDSC installed packs)

 ### Updating the index

 It is common that the index.pidx file gets outdated sometime after the pack installation is initialized.
 A good practice is to keep it always updated.
 One can do that by running

 * `cpackget update-index`

-This will use the address from the `<url>` tag inside index.pidx to retrieve a new version of the file. cpackget will also go through all PDSC files within `.Web/` checking if the latest version has been oudated by the one matching the pack tag in index.pidx.
+This will use the address from the `<url>` tag inside index.pidx to retrieve a new version of the file. cpackget will also go through all PDSC files within `.Web/` checking if the latest version has been outdated by the one matching the pack tag in index.pidx.

 If wanted, the behavior above can be disabled by using `--sparse` flag, thus updating only the index.pidx.